rustyio/super-imap/README.md

     foreman s -f Procfile

-Log in as the default user: "admin@example.com" / "password", and **change the username / password immediately!**
+Log in as the default user: "admin@example.com" / "password", and **change the username / password immediately!** Please use a very secure password.

+The production Procfile assumes that you are installing on Heroku.
+As a result it has multiple definitions for the `imap_client` process corresponding to different sized Heroku dynos.
+In order for load balancing to work correctly, you should have all `imap_client` processes use the same dyno size.
+Do not mix and match boxes.

 #### Testing